vedartm/flutterwarden/README.md

 - [x] Login with email and password
 - [ ] Two factor authentication
 - [ ] Decryption of username and password
-- [ ] Copy username and password to clip board
+- [ ] Copy username and password to clipboard
-- [ ] Add new login username and password
+- [ ] Add new login - username and password
 - [ ] Password generator
 - [ ] Fingerprint authentication
+- [ ] Offline capability

 ## Screenshots